davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 ##### Working Solution

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `wordstatSol`.
-You can run it from the terminal by first navigating in to the Hwk1 directory and typing the command `./wordstatSol`.
+You can run it from the terminal by first navigating in to the project directory and typing the command `./wordstatSol`.

 ##### `make`: Compiling Your Code and Cleaning Your Codebase